 Since 2009, ‘Write It Sideways’ has been helping you see the world of writing from a fresh perspective.
 Our experienced team can help you learn new skills, define your goals, increase your productivity and publish your work.

 Plus, we’ll try really hard not to be boring when we do it.

 Founding Editor, Suzannah Windsor

 Suzannah Windsor is the founding/managing editor of Writeitsideways.com.
 In 2012 she also founded Compose, a literary journal dedicated to publishing both emerging and established writers.
-Her work has appeared in Prairie Fire, Geist, The Writer Magazine, Sou’wester, Grist, Anderbo, Saw Palm, Best of the Sand Hill Review, and others.
+Her work has appeared or is forthcoming in The Dalhousie Review, Prairie Fire, Geist, The Writer Magazine, Sou’wester, Grist, Anderbo, Saw Palm, Best of the Sand Hill Review, and others.
 Suzannah has acted as an instructor for Sarah Selecky Writing School, as a contributing writer for top sites such as Writer Unboxed, Fuel Your Writing and Zen Family Habits, and as an associate editor for Anderbo.
 She is a dual citizen of Canada and Australia and currently lives in Northwestern Ontario with her husband and four children.
 Suzannah is working on a novel and a collection of short stories, both of which have received funding from the Ontario Arts Council.
 You can connect with her on Twitter and Facebook.

 Meet Some of Our Contributing Writers